 - feeling as though not all stool has passed

 If the stringy stool is caused by constipation, drinking plenty of water and eating more fiber-rich foods should help.
 Some fiber-rich foods are:

 Increasing your fiber intake may be as simple as making a few changes to your diet.

-- Getting your recommended daily servings of fruits and vegetables can also help you to increase your fiber intake.
-Look for fruits and vegetables with five or more grams of fiber.
+- Getting your recommended daily servings of fruits and vegetables can also help you increase your fiber intake.
+Look for fruits and vegetables with 5 or more grams of fiber.